prabinovich/CAST-Extensions-Management/README.md

 # CAST Extensions Management Tools
 The tools are built on top of Server Manager CLI to simplify management of extensions on a single or multiple applications at the same time.
 The project includes the following Go scripts:

-1. downloadExtensions.go - script that identifies available extensions and installs or upgrades them based on the provided command line arguments
+1. downloadExtensions.go - script that identifies extensions available on the remote Extend.com server and downloads them to them locally to the server.
+The script provides ability to download only extensions previous versions of which already exist or to download all extensions available.
-2. UpgradeSchemaExtensions.go - script that will evaluate extensions installed in designated CAST schemas and see if any of those extensions have newer versions downloaded.
-If there are, it will update those schemas with latest versions of those extensions
+2. UpgradeSchemaExtensions.go - script that will evaluate extensions installed in designated CAST schemas and see if any of those extensions have newer versions available locally.
+If there are, it will update those schemas with latest versions of those extensions.
 3. installSchemaExtensions.go - script is used to install or remove specific extensions from a single or multiple schemas
 4. migrateSchemas.go - script to migrate schema version from old to new version of CAST AIP